Buying a rural property or farmland in Spain

 Some owners use ‘casa de aperos’, basically a shed, to get around planning restrictions to build on rural land.
 A surveyor will determine if a rustic villa does have planning permission from the local Town Hall.
 If it doesn’t, then we strongly recommend the buyer to walk away to avoid a legal battle.
 Constructions before 1956 will often be legal as they do not require a building license, but you might not be able to extend the property.

-Is the property connected to the mains, have running water supply and a legal waste water?
+Is the property connected to the mains?
+Does it have a running water supply and a legal wastewater?